-The Save/Restore Configuration page page lets you save the current SMC IS configuration or restore a previously saved version.
-The configuration information saved includes how the interfaces are configured and what filesystems should be mounted.
+The Save/Restore Configuration page page lets you saves the files in the /etc directory or restores those saved files.
 You may find this useful if you have made an error in the present configuration and you wish to return to a previously configured state.